dattran96/Accelerators-for-systems-on-chip-SoC-/README.md

-# Accelerators for SoC with Xilinx ZynqMP-SoC ultra96
+# Accelerators for SoC with Xilinx ZynqMP-SoC ultra96 FPGA
 # From AXI-Lite to AXI-Full

 Authors: Minh Quang Tran  and Nguyen Tien Dat Tran  <br />